FelixOnline/v2/content/articles/2011-12-1-science-challenge-winners-announced.md

 subtitle: >
   Scientists gather at The Gore Hotel to receive awards
 date: "2011-12-01 21:35:25 +0000"

 # Attributes from Felix Online V1
 id: "1896"
 old_path: /news/1896/science-challenge-winners-announced
 aliases:
  - /news/1896/science-challenge-winners-announced
+imported: true
+comments:
+ - Its worth noting that Mark Henderson is not going to be Science Editor at the Times for much longer httpwwwwellcomeacukNewsMediaofficePressreleases2011WTVM053483htmYes I know but I got the posters printed back in October and only found out about that in November

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true